RanRhoads84/debgpt7.8-with-vectorDB/README.md

-debgpt -Hx ./debian -A 'what is this?' debgpt -Hx ./debian -A 'how is this package built? how many binary packages will be produced?' debgpt -Hx :policy -A 'what is the changes of the latest version compared to the previous version?' debgpt -Hx :sbuild -a 'why does the build fail? do you have any suggestion?'
+debgpt -Hx ./debian -A 'what is this?' debgpt -Hx ./debian -A 'how is this package built? how many binary packages will be produced?' debgpt -Hx :policy -A 'what is the changes of the latest version compared to the previous version?' debgpt -Hx :policy -A 'what package should enter contrib instead of main or non-free?' debgpt -Hx :sbuild -A 'why does the build fail? do you have any suggestion?'
 ```

 The `:policy` and `:sbuild` are special paths. `:policy` will load the